tensorturtle/bleak-fsm/README.md

 ## Concepts

 `BleakModel`(found in [bleak_model.py](bleak_fsm/bleak_model.py)) represents the bluetooth adapter on your system.
 This library supports one adapter per program.

-Scanning operations are executed as class methods on the `BleakModel` class.
-Scanning should be done before setting the connection targets for instances of the `BleakModel` class.
+It follows that scanning is a class method of the `BleakModel`, like so: `await BleakModel.start_scan()`.
+You must scan before setting the connection targets for instances of the `BleakModel` class.

 As a rule, transitions may fail but no runtime exceptions are raised.
 In other words, the worst that can happen is that the state didn't change, even when you told it to.